What is NPR and should you worry about its implementation

 A Home Ministry official told OneIndia that the states cannot stall this process.
 The states have no right to stop either the NPR or the newly amended citizenship law.

 While the states have said that the Act will not be implemented, legally speaking it is not possible for them to do so.
 The Citizenship (Amendment) Bill was enacted under the Union List of the Seventh Schedule of the Constitution.
-Among the 97 items under this list, citizenship and naturalisation is one among them.
+Among the 97 items under this list, citizenship and naturalisation are one among them.

 Defence, external affairs, railways among others also fall under the Union List.
 Since citizenship and naturalisation fall under this List, it is entirely under the powers of the Centre to implement the same and the states cannot refuse it.